data301-2021-summer2/project-group31-project/README.md

 the headquarter locations of the company, size of the company, the company's revenue, the company competitors, and the founded date of the company.
 The dataset also categorizes the company by the type of company it is, its indutry, and sector it is in.
 This dataset was intented to help people better find the job and company that is most suited from their set of skills and personal preferences.
-This dataset can also provides a visualize of the correlations between the job salary, the job rating level, and the company.
+This dataset can also provides a visualization of the correlations between the job salary, the job rating level, and the company.
 This dataset was last updated in 2020.

 ## Team Members